h4t0n/odin/README.md

 ## Configuration
 No need to configure ***Prism*** or ***RRSSB*** buttons.

+To add Homepage Navigation Menu Buttons simply add the links in your Navigation Admin Area.
+They may be useful for static pages (*AboutMe* for example) or for shortcut to your (best) post tags.

 Odin comes with a default ***favicon*** generated with [Real Favicon Generator](http://realfavicongenerator.net).
 If you want to add your *favicon* you can generate your own (with [Real Favicon Generator](http://realfavicongenerator.net)) and place downloaded files inside the ***assets/img/favicons*** Odin directory.